Yorafa/coursenote/public/content/csc369/7 Paging and Address Translation.md

   - not exactly the same, still need simple translation (e.g. on 32-bit machine, use virtual address to subtract `0xC0000000` to get physical address)
   - it simplifies hardware support but consume memory for lifetime of virtual address space
 - when store in the virtual memory: unused (cold) page table pages can be paged out to disk so that addressing page table may requires translation.
 (We don't page the outer page table to aviod recursive page table)
+- that's combine both, we have a wire page table in memory, the rest can be physical or virtual memory

 #### Examples: